William Blumberg: 2022: Major debut & win, Two titles, Top 100, US Open Mixed doubles semifinal

 In January, Blumberg won his fourth Challenger title in Cleveland with Schnur.

 At the 2022 U.S. Men's Clay Court Championships, he reached the semifinals as a wildcard pair with Schnur where they lost to Ivan and Matej Sabanov.

 At the 2022 Wimbledon Championships he made his debut at this Major partnering Casper Ruud.
-They defeated Miguel Angel Reyes-Varela and Nicolas Barrientos in the first round in a five set match with a super tiebreak, his first win at a Major.
-They lost in the second round to Lloyd Glasspool and Harri Heliovaara.
+They defeated Miguel Ángel Reyes-Varela and Nicolás Barrientos in the first round in a five set match with a super tiebreak, his first win at a Major.
+They lost in the second round to Lloyd Glasspool and Harri Heliövaara.

 At the 2022 Hall of Fame Open, he made his ATP main draw singles debut as a qualifier, losing in the first round to Benjamin Bonzi.
 At the same tournament as the defending champion in doubles, he reached the final partnering Steve Johnson.
 He would successfully defend his title with Johnson, defeating top seeds Raven Klaasen and Marcelo Melo in the final.

-He reached the top 100 at World No. 85 on August 8, 2022 following his third title at the 2022 Los Cabos Open partnering Miomir Kecmanović, again defeating Klaasen and Melo in the final.
+He reached the top 100 at World No. 85 on August 8, 2022, following his third title at the 2022 Los Cabos Open partnering Miomir Kecmanović, again defeating Klaasen and Melo in the final.

 At the US Open he reached the mixed doubles semifinals with Caty McNally on his debut at this event for the first time at a Grand Slam defeating en route defending champions Desirae Krawczyk and Neal Skupski in the second round.

 He finished the season ranked No. 100 in doubles on 21 November 2022.

+2023–2024: French Open debut, Sixth final, retirement

+He made his debut at the 2023 French Open partnering Miomir Kecmanović.
+At the 2023 Wimbledon Championships he partnered again with Casper Ruud and reached the second round before withdrawing.

+Blumberg reached his fifth final partnering with Rinky Hijikata at the 2024 Dallas Open defeating the wildcard pair of Ben Shelton and Emilio Nava before falling to the pair of Max Purcell and Jordan Thompson.
+Blumberg partnered with John Peers at the 2024 U.S. Men's Clay Court Championships in Houston where they defeated the wildcard pair of Shelton and Andrés Andrade in straight sets, en route to his sixth final.
+For the second consecutive Texas-based tournament, Blumberg and his partner lost the finals to the pair of Purcell and Thompson.

+He retired after the US Open in September 2024.

+Personal info

+Since January 2025 he started working as a client relationship analyst for Morgan Stanley in Atlanta Georgia.